Find out why you should freshen up your site now the Google Fresh update has been launched.

 Adding new and original content to your site

 It has always been important for websites to add new and original content but with the Google Fresh update this has increased in significance.
-The important things to remember is to date stamp your content, ensure it is optimised for Search Engines and frequently publish content but aim for quality over quantity.
+The important things to remember is to date stamp your content, ensure it is optimized for Search Engines and frequently publish content but aim for quality over quantity.
 By adding an RSS feed (see below), this will broadcast your content quickly and immediately.
 Content ideas include the following:

 - developing a company blog